 This remains the most common type of fraudulent attacks.
-Indeed, RSA’s statistics on mobile banking show that phishing accounted for 48% of cyberattacks in 2018.
+Indeed, RSA’s statistics on mobile banking show that phishing accounted for 60% of cyberattacks in Q4 of 2019.
 These attacks are performed through fraudulent email accounts or links directing users to a fraudulent website.

 Now there’s a new risk: SMS phishing, also known as smishing.
 Consumers are invited to take a survey or complete a test and win a $100 gift card.
 In many cases people go after the prize.